13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 From the Oval Office, Biden — who had already announced limited sanctions narrowly focused on the separatist regions — convened a three-way phone call Tuesday with French President Emmanuel Macron and German Chancellor Olaf Scholz to devise a response.

-Macron, according to officials familiar with the call, noted that Putin’s recognition of the two territories had just eviscerated the Minsk Agreements, a diplomatic accord designed to resolve the conflict in Eastern Ukraine and keep Donetsk and Luhansk within the country’s borders.
+Macron, according to officials familiar with the call, noted that Putin’s recognition of the two territories had just eviscerated the Minsk Agreement, a diplomatic accord designed to resolve the conflict in Eastern Ukraine and keep Donetsk and Luhansk within the country’s borders.

 Yet what surprised both U.S. and French officials was the reaction from Scholz, who had long hoped to preserve a controversial $11 billion Russian gas pipeline to Germany known as Nord Stream 2.
-U.S. and German officials kept in close touch through the night, and the next day, Scholz announced he was halting certification of the pipeline — a major pivot for Germany, which had cultivated a reputation for accommodating Russia.
+U.S. and German officials kept in close touch through the night, and the next day, Scholz announced that he was halting certification of the pipeline — a major pivot for Germany, which had cultivated a reputation for accommodating Russia.

 “Scholz realized Putin had crossed the Rubicon,” said a French official.
 “The French and the Americans did not even have to strong-arm him on that.”

-That same day, the Biden administration began referring to the crisis as “an invasion” and the American president, speaking from the East Room, outlined additional sanctions against Russia, including against two big banks and several individual oligarchs and their families.
+That same day, the Biden administration began referring to the crisis as “an invasion,” and the American president, speaking from the East Room, outlined additional sanctions against Russia, including against two big banks and several individual oligarchs and their families.

-And while the halting of the Nord Stream 2 pipeline made for a powerful opening salvo, Putin’s decision on Wednesday to move tanks, troops and warplanes beyond Ukraine’s separatist regions placed new pressure on Biden and his team to respond even more forcefully.
+And while the halting of the Nord Stream 2 pipeline made for a powerful opening salvo, Putin’s decision Wednesday to move tanks, troops and warplanes beyond Ukraine’s separatist regions placed new pressure on Biden and his team to respond even more forcefully.

-The multi-pronged attack did not surprise the administration, after months of Russia encircling Ukraine by both land and sea.
+The multipronged attack did not surprise the administration, after months of Russia encircling Ukraine by land and sea.
 A senior U.S. defense official described Russia’s actions as a likely “initial phase” of a campaign that could unfold for some time.

 As missile strikes boomed across Ukraine, Defense Secretary Lloyd Austin stayed at the Pentagon into the night Wednesday, “monitoring all of this in real time,” the senior defense official said.